ngduc/ui-form-field/README.md

 $ yarn dev        Start Dev mode
 $ yarn test       Run tests (jest & puppeteer in headless mode)
 $ yarn build      Build (output to ./lib)

+$ yarn postbuild  Copy sources or pre-built files to "lib" for publishing to npm.
+(Note: this will override built files)
 ```

 ### 📖 Documentation